Professional Learning underpins all that we do with staff and the broader community. It is a key component of the Barker Institute's Mission...

 As the Barker Institute has grown and diversified its role in the past three years, it now offers a range of professional learning opportunities including our widely acclaimed free Community Forums for anyone to attend, our Focus on Learning Series for Parents, our Twilight Series that features alumni, parents and past students and our newly developed series of Parents' Forums across the various Junior, Middle and Senior Schools so as to engage with and share key learning and developmental issues for the parents and our teaching staff of over 270 practitioners.
 Our aim is to share widely and inspire and motivate the community to engage and think about the latest and most important issues within society and education more broadly.
 Whether it is Warwick Holmes sharing his story of the Rosetta Mission, Christine Nixon inspiring the next generation of Women Leaders or Dr Anita Collins sharing her insight about the importance of music and neuroscience in our youngest learners, this ongoing exposure to new ideas and thinking is a key aspect of the Barker Insitute's core focus.

-In 2018, the Barker Institute will provide professional learning to support the implementation of cross curricular initiatives, new approaches to assessment, our WATS (Writing Across The School) project, combined with our focus on emerging technology in learning.
-Through the provision of courses and experiences that enable staff to explore new and innovative pedagogy, we hope to keep both staff and students inspired and motivated in the learning process.
-Crucial to this will be the exploration of quality teaching practice and ongoing self-reflection, combined with the development of inquiry learning while exploring creative delivery of lessons across all subject areas from PreK-12.
+In 2018, the Barker Institute provided professional learning to support the implementation of cross curricular initiatives, new approaches to assessment, our WATS (Writing Across The School) project, combined with our focus on emerging technology in learning.
+Through the provision of courses and experiences that enable staff to explore new and innovative pedagogy, we kept both staff and students inspired and motivated in the learning process.
+Crucial to this was the exploration of quality teaching practice and ongoing self-reflection, combined with the development of inquiry learning while exploring creative delivery of lessons across all subject areas from PreK-12.

 To complement the various ongoing professional learning experiences, the College of Teachers has been formed to inspire staff to reflect, observe and gather new ideas and practices from their colleagues.
 The College of Teachers includes experienced teachers who will mentor staff and engage in reflective practice across different age levels and curriculum areas.
 This is an exciting initiative and one that will assist staff to continually refine and review their own approach to teaching.